-An infrastructure delivery plan (IDP) has also now been published.
-It indicates that most of the new housing development proposed for Datchet is likely to take place between 2022 and 2033.
+An infrastructure delivery plan (IDP) was also published in summer 2017 alongside the submission version of the BLP.
+It indicated that, if the BLP is adopted, most of the new housing development proposed for Datchet is likely to take place between 2022 and 2033.

 At this stage, the main purpose of the IDP is to identify the infrastructure which will be necessary to support the development proposed in the BLP, and to outline how and when this will be delivered.
 There will be no detailed proposals or plans available until the planning application stage, which is at least several years ahead.